cran/simEd/README.md

 simEd (Simulation Education)
 ============================

-Contains various functions to be used for simulation education, including queueing simulation functions, variate generation functions capable of producing independent streams and antithetic variates, functions for illustrating random variate generation for various discrete and continuous distributions, and functions to compute time-persistent statistics.
-Also contains two queueing data sets (one fabricated, one real-world) to facilitate input modeling.
+This package contains various functions to be used for simulation education, including simple Monte Carlo simulation functions, queueing simulation functions, variate generation functions capable of producing independent streams and antithetic variates, functions for illustrating random variate generation for various discrete and continuous distributions, and functions to compute time-persistent statistics.
+The package also contains two queueing data sets (one fabricated, one real-world) to facilitate input modeling.

 **Request From Authors**: If you adopt and use this package for your simulation course, we would greatly appreciate were you to email us (`blawson<at>richmond<dot>edu` or `leemis<at>math<dot>wm<dot>edu`) to let us know, as we would like to maintain a list of adopters.
 Please include your name, university/affiliation, and course name/number.
 Thanks!

 Example
 -------

-This is an example showing how to use the `ssq` function in our package to simulate a simple M/M/1 queue, passing in your own exponential interarrival function defined using our `vexp` variate generator, and then plot the number in the system across time with superimposed time-averaged statistics:
+This is an example showing use of the `ssq` function in our package to simulate a simple M/M/1 queue, passing in a custom exponential interarrival function defined using our `vexp` variate generator, and then plotting the number in the system across time, with superimposed time-averaged statistics computed using `meanTPS` and `sdTPS`:

 ``` r
 ## ssq example code